2022-2023 George P. Yang, MD, PhD

 This is a one-year award of $30,000.
 The funds can be used for either salary or expense support, but must be expended solely for the sponsored research project.
 No indirect costs will be covered.
 Generally, indirect costs would refer to costs such as electricity, water, internet services, and janitorial services, which would be paid to the institution at which the research is conducted.
 The stipend is expected to cover the cost of the awardee presentation requirement which is listed below (i.e. no additional travel funds will be provided).
 The purchase of any equipment greater than $1,000 must be adequately justified in the budget section.

 Applications are due by Friday, December 16, 2022 by 12:00 PM PST.
 Applications will be reviewed by the SUS Scholarship Committee.
-The successful applicant winner and the SUS member research mentor will be notified by email.
+The successful applicant winner and the SUS member research mentor will be notified by email in January 2023.

 Awardee Presentations at ASC

-The awardee will be expected to provide the SUS office with an interim written report on the status of their research by June 3, 2022.
-The awardee will then be required to appear at the 2023 Academic Surgical Congress and provide a final report on their research to the Scholarship and Executive Committees and at the AAS/SUS Research Awards Session.
+The awardee will be expected to provide the SUS office with an interim written report on the status of their research by June 2, 2023.
+The awardee will then be required to appear at the 2024 Academic Surgical Congress and provide a final report on their research to the Scholarship and Executive Committees and at the AAS/SUS Research Awards Session.
 Awardees will also be asked to submit an abstract and present in a relevant session.
 All travel and registration funds for presentation at the ASC should be covered by the grant.

 BEFORE YOU BEGIN: